Community Programs

 A Closer Look!

 This all-ages, interactive program offers participants the opportunity to take a closer look at the natural world.
 This program makes use of our Microeye, a user-friendly microscope that allows us to zoom into intricacies and designs we would never notice with the naked eye!
 Each session will have a unique topic which we will discuss as we view related props under the Microeye.
-We ask participants to bring in items of interest, bonus if they are related to the topic, but this is not a requirement.
+We ask participants to bring in items of interest to view.
+Bonus if they are related to the topic, but this is not a requirement.

-All ages, children must be accompanied by an adult for the entirety of the program
+All ages are welcome and children must be accompanied by an adult for the entirety of the program.

 Cost: $5 per participant